isabella232/cy-ndex-2/README.md

 # CyNDEx-2

-The Cytoscape client for NDEx database
+The NDEx client App for Cytoscape

 ## Introduction
-(TBD)
-An Electron-based hybrid App for Cytoscape.
+This is an [Electron](https://electron.atom.io/) based hybrid App for Cytoscape.
+You can search, import, and save NDEx networks from Cytoscape.

-## Build
+## How to Build the App

-(TBD)
+This application consists of the three parts:

+1. NDEx Client for Java
+1. Cytoscape Java App
+1. Electron dialog
+1. JavaScript front-end

+### NDEx Client for Java
+This is an official Java client maintained by the NDEx team.

+### Cytoscape Java App
+This is the code for the actual Cytoscape app.

 This application consists of two parts: